marciocleberbrazil/pragma-brewery/README.md

 - `npm start` to run the project on localhost:3000.

 ### Run tests
-- `npm tests` to run the tests on terminal.
+- `npm run tests` to run the tests on terminal.

 ### How does it work
 - The refrigerated truck is loaded with multiple containers with beer bottles inside, each